The Laplace transform of the lognormal distribution: Series approximations and numerical computation of

 we have

-and so, for $ w\in\mathbb{R}$,
+and so, for $ w\in\r$,

 It can be shown that the interchange of integration and differentiation is justified, and $F_n(-\infty)=0$ using the dominated convergence theorem.
-Since $F_n$ and the complementary error function are both entire, the result extends to arguments in $\mathbb{C}$ by analytic continuation.
+Since the complementary error function is entire, the result extends to arguments in $\mathbb{C}$ by analytic continuation.
 Therefore

-To bound the integral in ii), observe that the integrand is entire and we may choose any $k\in\mathbb{R}$ for the vertical contour.
-Choosing $k\leq1$, we have $\left|\Gamma(s,\alpha)\right|\leq e^{-\alpha}$ for $s=k+it,\phantom{a}t\in\mathbb{R}$, and so
+To bound the integral in ii), observe that the integrand is entire and we may choose any $k\in\r$ for the vertical contour.
+Choosing $k\leq1$, we have $\left|\Gamma(s,\alpha)\right|\leq e^{-\alpha}$ for $s=k+\i t,\phantom{a}t\in\r$, and so